 As a local faith community of the Catholic Church, the Diocese of Victoria upholds and promotes the values expressed in the Gospel of Jesus Christ and in the teachings and laws of the Catholic Church.
 This means, among other things, that the Diocese takes a stance of deep respect for the dignity of all persons and commits itself to the well-being of all persons.

-The Diocese of Victoria wishes to ensure that the dignity of all persons is respected within our parishes and schools.
+The dignity of all are respected within the parishes and schools of the Diocese of Victoria.
 This encompasses its programs and facilities, those we serve, particularly the young and the vulnerable as well as those who serve; clergy, religious, employees and volunteers in general.
-The Diocese, furthermore, upholds the fundamental good of all that God has created yet it recognizes the reality that within our humanity there is always the possibility of misconduct towards others.
+The Diocese, upholds the fundamental good of all that God has created, yet it recognizes the reality that within our humanity there is always the possibility of misconduct towards others.
 These policies are meant to assist the Church in responding with charity and justice.

-Greg Beattie serves as Responsible Ministry & Safe Environment Coordinator.
+Greg Beattie serves as the Diocesan Responsible Ministry & Safe Environment Coordinator (DRM).